Our Better Angels

 The scriptures include that we are admonished to love our neighbors as we love ourselves.

-Those workers have shown their courage of overcoming their personal fears and concerns, to selflessly serve others in desperate need of the services their actions provide.
+Those workers have shown their courage by overcoming their personal fears and concerns, in order to selflessly serve others in desperate need of the services their actions provide.

 The scriptures acknowledge that their harvest is great, even though they themselves and their co-workers are few in number.